 So, if you don’t fancy the idea of cutting off from society completely and living in the middle of nowhere – you don’t have to.
 But it’s not to say that you can’t dip your toes into a lifestyle that mirrors living off the grid.

 Whether it’s through installing heat pumps into your home, using renewable power generation or going all out and getting a composting toilet, you can find ways to live a life that’s as off the grid as you want it to be.
+Even sourcing clothes that are sustainable and made to last is a great place to start.

 So what do you think?
 Will you be adopting an “off-the-grid” lifestyle or do you think the idea will remain a far off dream?
 As long as you remain “on-the-grid” enough to be able to keep up with all things Boody – we’ll be happy!